My Top Tips To Block Out Noise In Bed

 Noise-cancelling or sleep headphones

-There are some excellent noise-cancelling headphones you could try, especially from companies like Apple, Sony, and Bose.
+Finally, there are of course many excellent noise-cancelling headphones you could try, especially from companies like Apple, Sony, and Bose.
 Their larger size means they are less likely to be comfortable when you lie on your front or side, however, so are best suited to predominantly back sleepers.
 They do give you the option to only have noise cancellation rather than music though, so may be worth trying.

 White noise machines or other speakers